David-its-me/custom-churchtools-calendar-service/README.md

 It is possible to add filter and manipulation rules for the calendar entries.
 All of them can be changed in the [/custom-configuration](/custom-configuration) folder.

+To make the changes apply, the container must be rebuilt.

 TODO explain that a bit more.

+## Future Ideas
+ - This service could also be accessed by our website in future.
+This service aims to filter and prettify dates in such a way, that they can be used for publication.
+For that the API functionality must be extended a little.
+ - Build a GUI to change the custom configurations in a more convenient way, than within the .json files.